ppkgtmm/stratascratch/README.md

 # Stratascratch coding question code

+## General info

-Store code related to Stratascratch coding questions written using postgresql
+- This repo was created to store my approach to Stratascratch free coding questions using postgresql
+- It is highly recommended to come up with solution by yourself first before looking into the code